KasperGroesLudvigsen/influenza_transformer/README.md

 The article uses the Transformer architecture diagram from the paper as the point of departure and shows step by step how to implement the model with PyTorch.

+The sandbox.py file shows how to use the Transformer to make a prediction on the data from the .csv file in "/data".

 https://kaspergroesludvigsen.medium.com/how-to-make-a-pytorch-transformer-for-time-series-forecasting-69e073d4061e